w3c-fedid/Administration/proposals-CG-WG.md

   * What's needed from champions?
     * An [explainer](https://tag.w3.org/explainers/)
     * Alternatives and trade-offs considered
-    * A specific proposal with varying degrees of specificity required for the Working Group review, e.g. code samples, examples or a spec PRs (if the formalist is needed to understand the proposal)
+    * A specific proposal with varying degrees of specificity required for the Working Group review, e.g., code samples, examples, or a spec PRs (if the formalism is needed to understand the proposal)
-    * Browser and developer implementation experience (e.g. a prototype, dev trials, origin trials, etc)
+    * Browser and developer implementation experience (e.g., a prototype, dev trials, origin trials, etc)
     * Evidence of developer demand and fitness for purpose
   * What's asked of the **Working Group**?
     * Working Group consensus to adopt the proposal as the basis for their work in the [Editor’s Draft](https://w3c-fedid.github.io/FedCM/).